gbrantzos/Cubes.Core.WebApp/README.md

 ## Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.
-Also use `--base-href /cubes/` for hosting app in cubes subfolder.
+Also use `--base-href /cubes/` for hosting app in cubes sub-folder.

-Note: since Roboto font and Material Icons are serverd locally (added either on styles.scss or angular.json styles array), we must add `--extract-css=false` on the build command.
-Poassibly related to [this](https://github.com/angular/angular-cli/issues/8577) issue.
+Note: since Roboto font and Material Icons are served locally (added either on styles.scss or angular.json styles array), we must add `--extract-css=false` on the build command.
+Possibly related to [this](https://github.com/angular/angular-cli/issues/8577) issue.

 The final commands should look like:
 ```